top of page

 1/2 teaspoon Nutmeg

 Add the carrots, condensed milk, sugar, cream, and all the spices to a large non-stick pot and bring to a boil.
-Simmer for 45 minutes, you will see the liquids slowly evaporate and the mix thicken.
-Stir the pot often to stop the milk solids from sticking to the bottom and burning.
+Simmer for 45 minutes.
+You will see the liquids slowly evaporate and the mix thicken.
+Stir the pot often to prevent the milk solids from sticking to the bottom and burning.

-Simmer further for an additional 20-25 minutes, stirring almost continually till the milk caramelizes and is a light golden color and paste like.
+Simmer for an additional 20-25 minutes, stirring almost continually, until the milk caramelizes and becomes light golden in colour and paste-like.

-Heat the ghee in a separate pan with the pistachios, almonds and raisins and sauté for 3-4 minutes on a low flame to get the nuts to turn a light golden color.
+Heat the ghee in a separate pan with the pistachios, almonds, and raisins, and sauté for 3-4 minutes on a low flame until the nuts turn golden.
 Tip this mix into the cooking carrot mix.

 Mix in well and fry the halwa on a low flame for about 30-40 minutes.
-You need to keep the flame low so as not to burn the milk solids.
-The halwa will turn from a light golden to a deep brown and the oils will begin to seep out.
-Taste the halwa and make sure the milk solids are not tasting pasty, but are rich and caramelized.
+You need to keep the flame low not to burn the milk solids.
+The halwa will turn from a light golden to a deep brown, and the oils will begin to seep out.
+Taste the halwa and make sure the milk solids do not taste pasty but rich and caramelized.

-To make the ice cream, heat the cream with all the spices till it just begins to simmer.
-Stir the cream to mix in all the spices evenly and take off the stove in 2 minutes.
-Let the mix cool on the counter to allow the spices to infuse the cream.
+To make the ice cream, heat the cream with all the spices until it just begins to simmer.
+Stir the cream to mix in all the spices evenly, and remove it from the stove in 2 minutes.
+Let the mixture cool on the counter to allow the spices to infuse the cream.

-When cool. mix in about 1/2 the gajar ka halwa into the cream.
-You want add just enough gajar ka halwa so that the cream is barely runny.
-Mix well with a spatula breaking down all the lumps. taste an make sure you get a strong aroma and taste of gajar ka halwa..
+When cool, mix about half the gajar ka halwa into the cream.
+You want to add just enough gajar ka halwa so that the cream is barely runny.
+Mix well with a spatula, breaking down all the lumps.
+Taste and make sure you get a strong aroma and taste of gajar ka halwa.

 Churn on the ice cream setting in your ice cream maker.
 Alternatively, you can freeze this directly in the freezer overnight.

-Serve by its self, or with scoops of the gajar ka halwa.
+Serve by itself or with scoops of the gajar ka halwa.

-Note: This ice cream will never become completely solid, it will get very thick and very cold but not set into a solid like commercial ice creams because of all the fats in it.
+Note: Because of all the fats in it, this ice cream will never become completely solid.
+It will get very thick and very cold but not set into a solid like commercial ice creams.

 • Facebook